Some people with narcolepsy may be able to drive safely, especially if they drive when well-rested and stick to short trips.

 Most people with narcolepsy are legally allowed to drive within the United States.
 However, according to

-Some people with this condition may be able to drive safely, especially if they drive when well-rested and stick to short trips.
 Keep reading to learn more about driving with narcolepsy, including the risks and safety tips.

 Most people with narcolepsy can legally drive in the United States.
 However, it may not always be safe to do so.
 Regulations may vary from state to state.